Gloucester County New Jersey Property Search

 Gloucester County New Jersey Property Data Insights

-Gloucester County maintains comprehensive property records covering 96,990 residential and 4,049 commercial parcels, all linked to buildings, secondary addresses, and standardized zoning.
-Updated in February 2025, this dataset provides accurate, up-to-date information on land, structures, and zoning regulations.
+Gloucester County maintains comprehensive property records covering total 127,159 parcels, all linked to buildings, secondary addresses, and standardized zoning.
+Updated in March 31, 2026, this dataset provides accurate, up-to-date information on land, structures, and zoning regulations.
 These detailed property insights empower homeowners, buyers, investors, and researchers to make informed decisions on property values, development opportunities, and emerging real estate trends throughout the county.

 Parcels Overview

-Gloucester County currently has approximately 108,842 parcels recorded in its property database.
-This comprehensive parcel information provides accurate land ownership details, tax mapping, and assessment records for all property types across the county, empowering homeowners, investors, and researchers to make informed decisions regarding property values, development potential, and local real estate trends.
+Gloucester County’s property database maintains comprehensive records for over 127,159 parcels.
+This foundational dataset provides essential land ownership details, tax mapping, and assessment records for all property types across the county.
+As of the March 10, 2026 update, this complete county parcel mapping integrates accurate GIS spatial data with the New Jersey MOD-IV property assessment system, empowering homeowners, investors, and researchers to make data-driven decisions regarding property values, land use, and local real estate trends.

 Data Refresh & Updates